rsim/oracle-enhanced/README.md

 Post.contains(:all_text, "bbb within comment_author")
 ```

-Please note that `index_column` must be a real column in your database and it's value will be overriden every time your `index_column_trigger_on` columns are changed.
+Please note that `index_column` must be a real column in your database and it's value will be overridden every time your `index_column_trigger_on` columns are changed.
 So, _do not use columns with real data as `index_column`_.

 Index column can be created as: